Stuffed Shells

-Stuffed shells are a dinnertime classic, and I’ve taken my version to the next level with this super easy Sausage Stuffed Shells recipe!
+Stuffed Shells are a dinnertime classic, and I’ve taken my version to the next level with this super easy sausage Stuffed Shells recipe!
 A rich Italian sausage sauce is spiked with red pepper and lemon before being spooned into tender shells with a creamy filling, and baked under a thick blanket of golden, bubbling cheese!
 What could be better?!

 Looking for more easy pasta recipes?
 You HAVE to try my Tuscan Sausage Pasta, Best Easy Lasagna, Creamy Red Pepper Pasta, Creamy Garlic Shrimp Pasta and my go-to Easy Cheese Tortellini Pasta!